nathan-uch/final-project/README.md

 ## Future Features:
 * ~~User can replace exercises in workout~~
+* User can name and rename workouts
+* User can select equipment used for exercise
+* User can filter exercises by muscle group
 * User can create workout templates (presaved exercises)
-* User can add notes to exercises

 # Development